Badminton, Swiss Open Super 300: Kidambi Srikanth, Priyanshu Rajawat through to quarters; Sindhu out

 Former world No 1 Kidambi Srikanth came up with a solid 21-16, 21-15 win over top seed Lee Zii Jia of Malaysia at the Swiss Open Super 300 in Basel on Thursday.

-Priyanshu Rajawat and Kiran George also came up with wins in their respective men’s singles Round of 16 matches, while eight seeded women’s doubles team of Treesa Jolly and Gayatri Gopichand beat compatriots Priya Konjengbam and Shruti Mishra 21-10, 21-12 to move to the quarter-finals.
+Priyanshu Rajawat and Kiran George also came up with wins in their respective men’s singles Round of 16 matches.
+The women’s doubles team of Treesa Jolly and Gayatri Gopichand, seeded eighth in the tournament, beat compatriots Priya Konjengbam and Shruti Mishra 21-10, 21-12 to move to the quarter-finals.

 There were however, quite a few losses for the Indian contingent as well.